shhyang/fountain_docs/README.md

 After adding the file, commit and push; the link on the site will work.

+## Engine and scheme handbooks (from the monorepo)

+The PDFs `docs/doc-engine.pdf` and `docs/doc-scheme.pdf` are generated from Org sources in the main library repository.
+From that repo’s root, run `scripts/sync_fountain_docs_pdfs.sh` (see that script for prerequisites).
+It exports the Org files to PDF, copies them here, and commits this repository.

 ## GitHub Pages

 1. In this repo: **Settings → Pages**.